-Folder name (indented) Contents simulation script and, if generated, the simulation report.
-This folder will also have the input and configuration files used by the modules and their outputs. ☐ resources/documentation Default folder for framework documentation.
+Folder name (indented) Contents this one.
+However, if the execution is of type Timeline, Iteration, Perturbation or Batch, there will be a parent folder with several sub-simulation executions located under it.
+Each normal simulation folder (or timeline/iteration subfolder) will have the simulation script and, if generated, the simulation report.
+This folder will also have the input and configuration files used by the modules and their outputs. resources/documentation Default folder for framework documentation.
 Test folder for openSF validation scenario.
-This folder contains the modules binaries for running the test simulation. lib: shared libraries bin: modules binaries data: files used in the examples of the validation database. o batch: example of configuration file for batch simulations. conf: examples of configuration files.
-This includes local configuration files and a template for the global configuration file the user needs to mandatorily supply manually. o database: validation database in SQL and XML formats. o perturbations: sample input files of parameters' perturbations. o simulations: the configuration and input files used by each of the simulations provided in the validation database.
-The files are arranged in subfolders with the same name as the simulation that uses them. o timeline: example timeline scenario file.
+This folder contains the modules binaries for running the test simulation. lib: shared libraries bin: modules binaries data: files used in the examples of the validation database. batch: example of configuration file for batch simulations. test conf: examples of configuration files.
+This includes local configuration files and a template for the global configuration file the user needs to mandatorily supply manually. database: validation database in XML format. perturbations: sample input files of parameters' perturbations. simulations: the configuration and input files used by each of the simulations provided in the validation database.
+The files are arranged in subfolders with the same name as the simulation that uses them. timeline: example timeline scenario file.